 Mount Nicholson hike is a short but challenging hike with marvellous views and hidden treasures.
 The point-to-point hiking trail includes a vertical climb and an easy stroll on Black’s Link and Hong Kong Trail Section 4 to Wan Chai Gap Road.

-And at 430m, you can see a panoramic view of southern Hong Kong, including Deep Water Bay, Ocean Park, Wong Chuk Hang and Aberdeen.
+At 430m, you can see a panoramic view of southern Hong Kong, including Deep Water Bay, Ocean Park, Wong Chuk Hang and Aberdeen.

 But if you follow Google Maps, you will not see the giant rock statues on the side of Mount Nicholson.
-But I included the detailed route for the climbing trail up Mount Nicholson, which is the only way to see these whimsical rock statues hidden away in the city.
-Keep reading and learn how you can see these statues too.
+But I included the detailed route for the climbing trail up Mount Nicholson, which is the only way to see these whimsical rock statues hidden in the city.
+Keep reading and learn how you can see these statues, too.

 Disclosure: This post may contain affiliate links.
 If you buy something through them, I will receive a small commission at no additional cost.
 Thank you for supporting this website.
 For more information, please read the disclosure for more info.